 Through a local astronomy group we got a tour of the telescopes at Mount Wilson above LA.
 Unfortunately the night was full of pollen and we were unable to view through the 100 inch.
 My wife then heavily pregnant with our twins decided to sit down… she only decided to sit on the chair used by Edwin Hubble and was now set in a position to view by the public through a window.
 I quickly told her to get up before anyone in the group noticed.

 I found the following on YouTube about Mount Wilson its credited to a JC Oliva and I think well produced.

 Moving on to now well I have an 8 inch Dobsonian and when the weather allows, I get out there and check out what is going on in the heavens.
 Below are some shots I got holding up a point and shoot camera to the scope.
 It just does not do it justice, what you see is so much cooler.

-The coolest thing I think is watching the frequent passes of the ISS which is readily visible and looks like a bright star moving from the west to east and right over the groove shack studios very cool!
+The coolest thing I think is watching passes of the ISS which is readily visible and looks like a bright star moving from the west to east and right over the groove shack studios very cool!
 It really puts life in perspective in terms of us being a real global community.
 Let those that seek power and control carry on their ways.
 Like it or not, at the end of the day we are all one people, on one tiny beautiful life sustaining planet, with limited resources getting scarcer all the time.
 We need to move away from behaving like kids in a school yard and fighting over petty differences and pointless issues.
 The sooner we realize that, grow up and start to celebrate and appreciate our diversity, the sooner we can start living differently and working together on our true destiny which I believe is to the stars.
 We can only get there though if we work together!

 Here is a video I made several years back long before KJAZZ UK and yes I borrowed the music from Star Trek ‘First Contact’ for background.
 No one’s complained so far.
 Must be still a bit of those Pirate Radio days left in me somewhere 😉